Malekos74/Querry-values-and-Import-CSV-s-to-MongoDB/README.md

   - Mongo Client connection string (Default: mongodb://localhost:27017)
   - Database name
   - Collection name
-  - csv file path
+  - Csv file path
-  - number of rows to import (Default: All rows)
+  - Number of rows to import (Default: All rows)
 ### Output
   - Edits/ Creates a database with the specified name, creates a collection with the specified name and imports the specified number of rows of the csv file